Our Members

 Postdoctoral Research Scholar

-Michal is a medical biotechnologist with a PhD in biological sciences, who is fascinated by the world of ncRNAs and animal models.
-Michal earned his PhD in Krzysztof Sobczak’s Lab at Adam Mickiewicz University in Poznan, Poland.
-His doctoral project focused on miR-21 biogenesis and the connection between splicing and polyadenylation in this process.
-He is enthusiastic about facing new scientific challenges and addressing novel questions.
-Michal believes that the effort of all team members, side by side, will lead to great success.
-In his free time, Michal competes in triathlons and enjoys playing board games.
+Michal is a medical biotechnologist with a PhD in biological sciences, fascinated by the world of non-coding RNAs and RNA processing.
+He earned his PhD in Krzysztof Sobczak's Lab at Adam Mickiewicz University in Poznan, Poland, where his doctoral work focused on miR-21 biogenesis and the interplay between splicing and polyadenylation in this process.

 Contact: sekrecki[at]stanford[dot]edu